«BambooHUB provides nature-based and innovative solutions for sustainable development»

 She has been a professor at various universities, such as the Technische Universität, Berlin (GER) or Universidad Javeriana, Cali (COL), and collaborator with Form Finding Lab’s research team, Princeton University (USA).
 Great disseminator through courses, conferences, and publications.

-Laura Torelló, architect (ES) · Reihaneh Mozzafahri, architect (CAN) · Tim Michiels, engineer (BEL) · Ricardo Santacruz, architect (COL) · Gemma Milà, architect (ES/FR) · David Schuppert, artist (AUS) · Edwin Escobar, structural engineer (COL) · Karol Vega, landscape architect (COL) · Lu Lu, structural engineer (CH) · Russell Archer, structural engineer (USA) · Fatima Martín, architect (ES) · Yessica Morales, architect (VEN) · Miren Azcona, architect (ES) · Mohit Janekunte, student (IND) · Lorenzo Salinas, architect (PE)
+Laura Torelló, architect (ES) · Reihaneh Mozaffari, architect (CAN/IRN) · David Schnuppern, artist (AUS) Tim Michiels, structural engineer (BEL) · Ricardo Santacruz, architect (COL) · Gemma Milà, architect (ES) Edwin Escobar, engineer (COL) · Karol Vega, landscape architect (COL) · Lu Lu, structural engineer (CH) Russell Archer, engineer (USA) · Fatima Martín, architect (ES) · Yessica Morales, architect (VEN) · Miren Azcona, architect (ES) · Mohit Janekunte, student (IND) · Marcel Sentís, carpenter (ES) · Lorenzo Salinas, architect (PE) · Luisa Possobom, architect (BR)